Naereen/Jupyter-Notebook-Atom-Scheme/README.md

-# Jupyter-Notebook - Atom Scheme
+# Jupyter-Notebook - Dark Scheme

-This is a completely dark theme for the Jupyter Notebook interface.
+This is a completely dark theme for the [Jupyter Notebook](https://www.jupyter.org/) interface.

-Jupyter includes iPython 4 as its default kernel (which, confusingly, supports both Python 2.x and 3.x).

-Since the iPython 3 to 4 transition, it has gained better support for other interpreters like R and Ruby.
-It is possible to upgrade iPython 2 or 3 to Jupyter + iPython 4.

-Source code coloring is based on the Twilight theme for Textmate.
+> Note: Source code coloring is based on the Twilight theme for Textmate.
 Print preview output for notebooks retains a white background with printable foreground colors.

 ## Installing
-To install this theme, copy or symlink this file [`custom.css`](custom.css) into ~/.jupyter/custom/
+To install this theme, copy or symlink this file [`custom.css`](https://github.com/Naereen/Jupyter-Notebook-Atom-Scheme/raw/master/custom.css) into ~/.jupyter/custom/

 ```bash
 mkdir -p ~/.jupyter/custom/